brisa-build/brisa/docs/building-your-application/routing/suspense-and-streaming.md

 MyWebComponent.suspense = (props, webContext) => <div>loading...</div>;
 ```

-You can do a `fetch` in the render because in Brisa there are no rerenders, so it will always run only once mouting the component.
+You can do a `fetch` in the render because in Brisa there are no rerenders, so it will always run only once mounting the component.

 Another benefit of web-components is the suspense defined therein is reactive to `props`, `state`, `context` and `store`.
 So you can make it interactive from the client if you need to.